Ayush1-Explorer/Infrastructure-as-Code-Using-Terraform/README.md

   <h2>Additionally</h2>
     <ul>
-        <li>there is a tf script for creating IAM user for jenkins.</li>
+        <li>There is a tf script for creating IAM user for jenkins.</li>
-        <li>The script also saves your access key and secret access key your local system.</li>
+        <li>The script also saves your access key and secret access key 🔑 your local system🖥️.</li>
     </ul>

  <p>Consider following.
 Each follow will be equal to one glass of water🥛 for an African child.</p>